 Speaker excursion refers to the displacement of the speaker’s diaphragm or the amplitude of the speaker’s movement.

-Small speakers have a relatively large area and, therefore, rely on excursion to produce “loud” sounds.
+Small speakers have a relatively small area and, therefore, are more reliant on excursion to produce “loud” sounds.

 So by improving the excursion in the design of a small speaker, the small speaker may be able to produce bass frequencies we are capable of hearing.
 It should do so without the distortion that would come as a result of a design with a poorer excursion.